Mixed Graph Signal Analysis of Joint Image Denoising / Interpolation: Linear Denoisers and Interpolators

 \subsection{Denoiser: Undirected Graph MAP Problem}

-We first establish a theorem to relate a linear denoiser $\bPsi \in \mathbb{R}^{N \times N}$ to a MAP optimization problem regularized by an undirected graph.
-Consider a linear denoising operation written as where $\x, \y \in \mathbb{R}^N$ are the output and input of the denoiser, respectively.
+We first establish a theorem to relate a linear denoiser $\bPsi \in \mathbb{R}^{N \times N}$ to a MAP optimization problem using an undirected graph smoothness prior.
+Consider a linear denoising operation written as where $\x, \y \in \mathbb{R}^N$ are the denoiser output and input, respectively.
 Consider next the following standard MAP optimization problem for denoising input $\y$, using GLR \eqref{eq:GLR} \cite{pang17} as the signal prior: where $\mu > 0$ is a weight parameter.
 Assuming graph Laplacian $\L$ is PSD, \eqref{eq:MAP_denoise} is an unconstrained and convex \textit{quadratic programming} (QP) problem with solution

 where $\I_N$ is an $N \times N$ identity matrix.
 Note that coefficient matrix $\I_N + \mu \L$ is provably \textit{positive definite} (PD) and thus invertible.

 We now connect denoiser $\bPsi$ \eqref{eq:denoiser} and the MAP problem \eqref{eq:MAP_denoise}: \begin{theorem} Denoiser $\bPsi$ \eqref{eq:denoiser} is the solution filter for the MAP problem \eqref{eq:MAP_denoise} if $\L = \mu^{-1} (\bPsi^{-1} - \I_N)$, assuming matrix $\bPsi$ is non-expansive, symmetric, and PD. \end{theorem}